Can Dehydration Cause Dry Eyes?

 Dry and dehydrated eyes can make even simple tasks difficult.
 You may have a hard time working on a computer, driving, or reading.
 Not to mention the constant irritated and watery eyes.

 But you can effectively manage dehydrated eyes.
 Start by drinking plenty of water and having water-rich foods.
 Try to avoid caffeine and smoke.
-You can also apply eye drops, wear sunglasses, and get a humidifier.
+You can also wear sunglasses and get a humidifier.

 Don’t forget about an eye health supplement like Blueberry Gummies.
-It can make a big difference!
+It can help keep your eyes healthy!